batterydied/IMS-frontend/README.md

 Follow the steps below to run the app locally.

+In your root directory create a .env file.
 Use the following example format (replace with your actual Supabase credentials):
 NEXT_PUBLIC_SUPABASE_URL="https://reference123.supabase.co"
 NEXT_PUBLIC_SUPABASE_ANON_KEY="paste-your-anon-key-here"